USEPA/USEEIO-State/Demo-Multipliers-CO.md

-# Demonstrate the Computation of Type I Multiplers and Related Impacts of construction spending from a Colorado EEIO model
+# Demonstrate the Computation of Type I Multipliers and Related Impacts of construction spending from a Colorado EEIO model

 This script builds a Colorado USEEIO State model for 2020 with extensions for Jobs, Greenhouse Gas Emissions, and Value Added